Akuli/teek/docs/concurrency.rst

     :exc:`RuntimeError` is raised if the timeout has already ran or it has been cancelled.

-Timeout objects also have a useful string representation:
+Timeout objects also have a useful string representation for debugging:

 >>> tk.after(1000, print)       # doctest: +ELLIPSIS
 <pending 'print' timeout 'after#...'>